 \section{Abstract}

 Quantum advantage is widely understood to rely on key quantum resources beyond entanglement, among which nonstabilizerness (quantum ``magic'') plays a central role in enabling universal quantum computation.
-However, a direct brute-force enumeration of all Pauli strings and the corresponding expectation values from a length-$2^N$ state vector, where $N$ is the system size, yields an overall computational cost scaling as $O(8^N)$, which quickly becomes infeasible as the system size grows.
-Here we reformulate the second-order stabilizer R\'enyi entropy in a bitstring language, expose an underlying XOR-convolution structure on $\mathbb Z_2^N$, and reduce the computation to $2^N$ fast Walsh-Hadamard transforms of length, together with pointwise operations, yielding a deterministic and exact XOR fast Walsh-Hadamard transforms algorithm with runtime scaling $O(N4^N)$ and natural parallelism.
-This algorithm enables high-precision, medium-scale exact calculations for generic state vectors.
-It provides a practical tool for probing the scaling, phase diagnostics, and dynamical fine structure of quantum magic in many-body systems.
+However, the exact evaluation of the second-order stabilizer R\'enyi entropy for generic many-body quantum states remains computationally challenging, with brute-force methods scaling as $\mathcal O(8^N)$ for an $N$-qubit state.
+Here we develop a deterministic and exact algorithm that reduces this cost to $\mathcal{O}(N4^N)$ while retaining natural parallelism.
+This advance enables high-precision exact calculations for generic state vectors at medium system sizes, and provides a practical tool for investigating the scaling, phase structure, and nonequilibrium dynamics of quantum magic in many-body systems.